ashraf-kherbawy/artifactory-aws-infrastructure/aws/aws-loadbalancer-controller/README.md

 # AWS Load Balancer Controller

 For load balancer provisioning, I will be using AWS LBC, which will provision an ALB for the Ingress that the Artifactory chart creates.
+AWS LBC itself cannot be provionsed with Terraform, thus, you will need to install it (I used Helm option) by following the [official documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/deploy/installation/).

 ## Load Balancer Controller iAM roles